-Of note is Stratum II, a buried A horizon containing early to mid-twentieth century artifacts atop deposited historic land reclamation fill sediments (Stratum III).
+Of note is Stratum II, a buried A horizon containing historic artifacts atop deposited historic land reclamation fill sediments (Stratum III).
 Sparse glass, ceramic, and metal fragments were observed (not collected) dispersed throughout the stratum.
 Charcoal flecking was also observed.
 Stratum II is considered a cultural layer based on the presence of post-Contact artifacts and an associated pit feature (see below) and has been designated as SIHP # -7578.